52inc/Pulley/README.md

 `````
 ### API

 **Important:** The background of the internal drawer view is clear.
 If your view controller's view is also clear then you'll see the shadow rendering below where the view is.
 I'd recommend giving your view a color or using a UIVisualEffectView to make sure you don't see the shadow.
+You can set the shadow opacity to 0.0 if you want the shadow to be hidden.

 **Important:** Drawer Content views are made 20pt too long in order to account for the bounce animation.
 Make sure your drawer content view is aware that the bottom 20pts will be offscreen.

+#### iOS 11, Safe Areas, and the iPhone X
+Pulley has support for safe areas and the iPhone X. The sample project includes full support for this, and does a couple of UI tricks to make things look better.
+These are documented throughout the sample project.

+The basic concepts of using Pulley post-iOS 11 are:

+1. The -topInset property is _from_ the top safe area, not the top of the screen.
+2. The drawer itself doesn't do anything special for the bottom safe area because everyone's UI will want to treat it a little differently.
+HOWEVER: The delegate methods have been updated to deliver you the current bottom safe area anytime that a value for a drawer position is requested from you.
+You can use this variable to compute the value you want to return for the drawer position.
+Checkout the sample project for a simple example on an easy approach to this.
+3. If you have UI bottom safe area customizations that you want to perform, I recommend using the delegate method `drawerPositionDidChange(drawer:bottomSafeArea:)` to modify your UI based on the value of bottomSafeArea.
+Any time the size of the Pulley view controller changes, this method will be called with a new bottom safe area height.
+The sample project uses this to modify the drawer 'header' height, as well as to adjust the contentInset for the UITableView.
+It's not automatically taken care of for you, but it should be a fairly simple thing to add.
+4. I do _not_ recommend constraining views to the safe are of the drawer content view controller.
+It won't actually work for the safe areas.
+5. If you want the map (or other UI) in the primary view controller to render under the status bar (or in the ears of the iPhone X), make sure you constrain it directly to the superview's 'top'.
+You may need to double click on the constraint, and then make sure it _isn't_ constrained 'relative to margin'.
+6. For backwards compatibility, iOS 9/10 use topLayoutGuide as the bottom safe area.
+Your implementation shouldn't worry about iOS versions, as that's taken care of for you by Pulley.

+If you have any problems / questions while updating Pulley to iOS 11 SDK, please feel free to create an issue if the above information didn't solve your problem.

+Even if you've already seen the example project, I highly encourage looking at the new post-iOS 11 version of the sample project.
+It may have something that could help your iPhone X / safe area implementation.

 #### 3 protocols exist for you to use: